There's value in diversity

-That’s why we created our Inclusion and Diversity Council (IDC) — to help the firm achieve long-term success and growth through improving client service and staff satisfaction by identifying opportunities to engender a thriving diverse and inclusive environment.
+That’s why we created our Diversity, Equity, and Inclusion council — to help the firm achieve long-term success and growth through improving client service and staff satisfaction by identifying opportunities to engender a thriving diverse and inclusive environment.

 One of the IDC’s primary roles is to recommend strategic action steps that will contribute to our ability to understand, embrace, and effectively manage human differences.
 Under the direction of the IDC, we’ve implemented programs and initiatives to support a diverse workplace, including: